 In 1990, Earth Day went global, mobilizing 200 million people in 141 countries and lifting environmental issues onto the world stage.

-The theme for Earth Day 2021 is Restore our Earth.
-The focus is to employ innovative thinking that can help to restore the world’s ecosystems.
+The theme for Earth Day 2022 is “Invest in our planet.”
+The focus is to employ innovative thinking that can help to restore the world’s ecosystems and address the climate crisis.

 Using a Globe or world map, locate your city or town.
 From that point, expand to show the province or territory where you reside, the country of Canada, the continent of North America, and finally, the world.
 Point out major oceans and Canada’s major lakes and rivers and the vast expanse of our territories.